jesalshah14/CloudComputing_Homework-1-Build-your-own-Dockerfile-Image-and-Container/README.md

 2.cmd to run the app locally  : python service1.py<br/>
 3.To test it in broswer       : http://localhost:5000/zip/Chicago<br/>
 4.To test it in curl          : curl http://127.0.0.1:5000/zip/Chicago<br/>

+### Create new network for both the service to communicate with each other over network
+1.cmd to create network  : docker network create mynet

 #### Steps to dockerize the service
 1.created docker file with code<br/>
-2.cmd to build : docker build -t zipcodeservice .<br/>
+2.cmd to build : docker build -t zip .<br/>
-3.cmd to run   : docker run -p 5000:5000 zipcodeservice<br/>
-4.cmd to check images: docker images<br/>
+3.cmd to run   : docker run --network mynet -p 5000:5000 --name zip zip<br/>     ---- running on network 4.cmd to check images: docker images<br/>
 5.cmd to check containers running: docker ps<br/>